maximhq/maxim-py/README.md

 ## Version changelog

+### 3.14.1
+- feat: Adds support for choosing environment when running test runs with workflow using the `with_environment` method
+- fix: Fixes variable support for urls in test runs

 ### 3.14.0

 - feat: Adds `GenerationCost` and `logger.generation_add_cost` / `Generation.add_cost` helpers to attach custom cost metadata to generations.